github/erblint-github/docs/rules/accessibility/aria-label-is-well-formatted.md

 `[aria-label]` content should be formatted in the same way you would visual text.
 Please use sentence case.

-Do not connect the words like you would an ID.
+Do not kebab case the words like you would an HTML ID.
 An `aria-label` is different from `aria-labelledby`.
 An `aria-label` is not an ID, and should be formatted as human-friendly text.

 ## Config